terra-money/docs/docs/learn/terra-station/staking.md

 Redelegating lets you transfer staked Luna from one validator to another instantly, without having to wait for the 21-day unstaking period.

    :::{warning}
    When a user redelegates staked Luna from one validator to another, the validator receiving the staked Luna is barred from making further redelegation transactions for 21 days.
-This requirement only applies to the wallet that made the redelegation transaction.
+This restriction only applies to the wallet that made the redelegation transaction.
    :::

 1. Open Terra Station, connect your wallet, and click on **Stake**.